SilsRepositories/UT-CodeSnippets/README.md

 What you see in this repository is the engine that I have created through my "How To Make An Undertale Fangame" series on YouTube.
-The series is no longer public on my channel, but here is what it would've taught you per episode:
+Here is what it taught you per episode:
 - Episode 1 - Bullet Board
 - Episode 2 - Battle UI and Soul Damage
 - Episode 3 - Menu Navigation and Text Writing